 This romance, science fiction is a paperback edition that was published by DAW Books on April 5, 2011 and has 457 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Touched by an Alien, Alien Tango, Alien Proliferation, Alien Diplomacy, Alien vs. Alien, Alien in the House, Alien Research, Alien Collective, Universal Alien, Alien Separation, Alien in Chief, Alien Nation
+Other books by this author which I have reviewed include Touched by an Alien, Alien Tango, Alien Proliferation, Alien Diplomacy, Alien vs. Alien, Alien in the House, Alien Research, Alien Collective, Universal Alien, Alien Separation, Alien in Chief, Alien Nation

 Third in the Katherine “Kitty” Katt science fiction romance series that can’t stop poking fun at everyone and everything as it revolves around Kitty Kat, the former marketing manager, now-Airborne Commander.
 The action in this one is primarily in Las Vegas.

 If you enjoy lots of good laughs (including sex), you will absolutely adore this one.
 Heck the whole series!

 I thought I knew what I was getting into when I started this story.
 I was wrong!
 Koch created something way beyond expectations and I spent the story laughing and quivering, as I wondered how they’d got out of this mess.
 Oh, that scene where Kitty captures their attention by lifting up her shirt…*I’m gonna pee my pants…*